ArlatPS/notesPS/ts.md

 - bottom type never
   - exhaustive conditional
   ```
-  if for all possbile types and
+  if for all possible types and
-  } else {
+   else {
       const neverValue: never = never
   }
   ```